19 Fantastic Books Set in New York

 And for Rules of Civility fans, Eve is a character from that novel who was last seen boarding a train to Hollywood.
 Her adventures out west were an absolute delight!

-Find this book in Old Hollywood Novels / Summer Read 2024 / Books Set in NYC
+Find this book in: Old Hollywood Books / Summer Read 2024 / Books Set in NYC / New Historical Fiction Books / Giftable Books

 the spectacular